-Three years ago, high-tech firms were looking to grow revenue (61%), but increasing resiliency and agility (42% next three years vs. 30% three years ago) and improving customer experiences (41%, vs. 29% three years ago) are increasing in importance.
+Three years ago, high tech firms were looking to grow revenue (61%), but increasing resiliency and agility (42%, vs. 30% three years ago) and improving customer experiences (41%, vs. 29% three years ago) are increasing in importance.
 Becoming more resilient and agile is critical for the 71% who say the pandemic has permanently changed how they operate.